Jason-Callow/password-cracker/README.md

 # Password Hashing & Brute Force Demonstrator

-This Python-based program demonstrates key concepts in password security, including hashing, brute-force attacks, and realistic password cracking time estimation.
+This Python-based program demonstrates core concepts in password security, including hashing, brute-force techniques, and realistic password cracking time estimation.
 It simulates cracking 4-digit PINs (using plaintext, SHA-256, and SHA-512 with salt) and evaluates the estimated time to crack more complex passwords hashed with Argon2, bcrypt, and PBKDF2.

 This is my first independent cybersecurity project, created outside of university coursework as part of my learning journey and portfolio development.
 It is intended as a hands-on exploration of password security fundamentals.

 **Tech Stack:** Python 3 • hashlib • bcrypt • argon2-cffi • pbkdf2_hmac • time • itertools • math • string • random

+## Features

+- Brute-force simulation of 4-digit PINs using plaintext, SHA-256, and SHA-512 (with salt)
+- Password crack time estimation using Argon2, bcrypt, and PBKDF2
+- Interactive command-line interface for guided exploration
+- Performance benchmarks based on the user's own hardware
+- Educational attacker profiles and limitations included

 ## Usage